Who Pays for the Title Insurance?

 What Is Title Insurance?

-Title insurance protects homebuyers from the prospect of someone contesting their legitimacy as the new homeowner and their claim on the land.
-In fact, there are actually two title insurance policies, one for the buyer and one for the lender.
-The latter also needs protection as they’re providing the mortgage to purchase the home.
+Title insurance protects homebuyers from title defects or title flaws originating from a previous owner.
+It also protects against someone contesting the new buyer's legitimacy as a homeowner and their claim on the land.
+There are actually two title insurance policies, one for the buyer and one for the lender.
+The latter also needs protection as they're providing the mortgage to purchase the home.

 Let's quickly look at two examples of when a title policy would be extremely important.